 Culture Insider: Qixi - the Chinese Valentine's Day

-If it rains heavily at night, some elderly Chinese will say it is because Zhinu, or the Weaving Maid, is crying on the day she met her husband Niulang, or the Cowherd, on the Milky Way.
+If it rains heavily on Saturday night, some elderly Chinese will say it is because Zhinu, or the Weaving Maid, is crying on the day she met her husband Niulang, or the Cowherd, on the Milky Way.

-Most Chinese remember being told this romantic tragedy when they were children on Qixi, or the Seventh Night Festival, which falls on the seventh day of the seventh lunar month.
-This year it falls on Monday, August 28.
+Most Chinese remember being told this romantic tragedy when they were children on Qixi, or the Seventh Night Festival, which falls on the seventh day of the seventh lunar month, which is usually in early August.
+This year it falls on Tuesday, August 9.

 As the story goes, once there was a cowherd, Niulang, who lived with his elder brother and sister-in-law.
 But she disliked and abused him, and the boy was forced to leave home with only an old cow for company.